RCW 36

-RCW 36 (also designated Gum 20) is an emission nebula containing an open cluster in the constellation Vela.
+RCW 36 (also designated Gum 20) is an emission nebula containing an embedded cluster in the constellation Vela.
 This H II region is part of a larger-scale star-forming complex known as the Vela Molecular Ridge (VMR), a collection of molecular clouds in the Milky Way that contain multiple sites of ongoing star-formation activity.
 The VMR is made up of several distinct clouds, and RCW 36 is embedded in the VMR Cloud C.

-RCW 36 is one of the sites of massive-star formation closest to the Solar System, whose distance of approximately 700 parsecs (2300 light-years).
-The most massive stars in the star cluster are two stars with late-O or early-B spectral types, but the cluster also contains hundreds of lower-mass stars.
+RCW 36 is one of the sites of massive-star formation closest to the Solar System, located at a distance of approximately 954 parsecs (3112 light-years).
+The most massive stars in the star cluster are two stars with late-O or early-B spectral types, but the cluster also contains hundreds of lower-mass stars and brown dwarfs.
 This region is also home to objects with Herbig–Haro jets, HH 1042 and HH 1043.
 It is about 1.1 million years old.